-(2) The School District's current estimate of total cost for the projects.
-Includes all cost from project inception to completion.

-(3) The voters of Banks County approved the imposition of a 1% sales tax to fund the above projects and retire associated debt.
-Amounts expended for these projects may include sales tax proceeds, state, local property taxes and/or other funds over the life of the projects.
+- (1) The School District's original cost estimate as specified in the resolution calling for the imposition of the Local Option Sales Tax. - (2) The School District's current estimate of total cost for the projects.
+Includes all cost from project inception to completion. - (3) The voters of Banks County approved the imposition of a 1% sales tax to fund the above projects and retire associated debt.
+Amounts expended for these projects may include sales tax proceeds, state, local property taxes and/or funds over the life of the projects. - (4) In addition to the expenditures shown above, the School District has incurred interest to provide advance funding for the above projects as follows:

-SECTION II

-COMPLIANCE AND INTERNAL CONTROL REPORTS
+SECTION II COMPLIANCE AND INTERNAL CONTROL REPORTS

-270 Washington Street, S.W., Suite 1-156 Atlanta, Georgia 30334-8400
+270 Washington Street, S.W., Suite 4-101 Atlanta, Georgia 30334-8400